 Industrial Waste Heat

 280 TWh excess industrial heat is currently released in Germany alone.
 Current storage-technologies lack the necessary energy density and high temperatures preventing large-scale industry adoption and energy losses so far.
 The re-use of waste heat offers a climate-neutral energy source.
 Excess heat with more than 500°C enables energy suppliers to produce electricity, process heat, district heating or cold, but often the thermal energy is available only for a couple of hours each day or is released in high quantities during a small time frame.
 If this energy can be buffered, even “waste”-heat can play an important role in our energy transition.
+This is worthwhile for companies in view of the worldwide discussion and introduction of a CO2 tax, not only from an ecological but also from an economic perspective.
 Kraftblock is the missing link.
 Its power and capacity, as well as the module-based system, bring exactly those characteristics needed to make industrial heat more “renewable”.

 Heat sources of different Industries